-www.cdnews.com.au Churchill & District News - December 17, 2020 - Page 9 CFA and Emergency Response - it's business as usual Burning Off Burning off grass, stubble, weeds, undergrowth or other vegetation is generally permitted outside the Fire Danger Period.
-Latrobe City has Local laws on burn-offs which apply yearround.
+CFA and Emergency Response - it's business as usual Burning Off Burning off grass, stubble, weeds, undergrowth or other vegetation is generally permitted outside the Fire Danger Period.
+Latrobe City has Local laws on burn-offs which apply year-round.
 Fires are not allowed in the township area at all, but are allowed on rural properties or farms.
 Before burning off:

 Check and follow local laws and regulations set down by Latrobe City Check the weather forecast for the day of the burn and a few days afterwards Check the fuel moisture conditions Establish a fire break of no less than three metres cleared of all flammable material Notify neighbours at least two hours before starting the burn.
-Notify the Emergency Services Telecommunications Authority (ESTA) on 1800 FIRE DANGER PERIOD has commenced in YOUR municipality.
-The Fire Danger Period has been declared for the City of Latrobe It commenced at 1.00 am Monday, December 14, 2020 and will remain in place till stated otherwise.
-PHONE 1300 367 700 | WEB www.latrobe.vic.gov.au | FACEBOOK Latrobe City Council
+Notify the Emergency Services Telecommunications Authority (ESTA) on 1800

 668 511.
 Make sure there are enough people to monitor, contain and extinguish the burn safely and effectively.
-Please provide the following What you intend to burn Unregistered burn-offs can cause brigades to be called out Some information that you provide may be displayed on the Vic Emergency website.
+Register your burn-off All burn-offs should be registered with ESTA on 1800 668 511.
+Please provide the following information about your burn-off when registering: - \Location - \Date and expected start and finish times - \Estimated size - \What you intend to burn Unregistered burn-offs can cause brigades to be called out unnecessarily.
+Some information that you provide may be displayed on the Vic Emergency website.
 This may include the street name and area where the planned burn you are registering will take place.
 This information may be shared on the Vic Emergency website at the time of ignition, as well as the VicEmergency app and internal incident management systems.